How to Apply

 Required Admissions Forms

-We are currently accepting applications for the 2022-23 school year in select grades.
-For current openings, please contact Cindy Goodman, our Director of Admission at: email@example.com.
+We are currently accepting applications for the 2023-24 school year.
+Please contact Cindy Goodman, our Director of Admission, at: email@example.com.

 Park Century School has a selective admissions process.
 Our goal is to determine the best fit for your child.
 Neuropsychological testing is an important part of the admissions process and will guide you in your journey to finding the best educational placement for your child.